What to Pack?

 it out while in line in immigration so have it ready when you get off the plane so you aren't made to step off to the side to fill it out and can get right in line.

 General dress is casual.
 Even if you are planning on spending most of your time on the nude side, all of the dining and entertainment areas require that you be covered.
 However, you'll see anything from completely casual to totally sheer and exotic.
 You will mostly see people dining in shorts and swimwear or sarongs during the daytime and anything from shorts to "club wear" at dinner – or, dressed according to the night's theme.
-You may want to remember something for the PJ party theme – even if you typically sleep in the nude as you can't enter the disco nude!

 Remember that even if you are on the nude side, you will need cover ups for walking around.
 Ladies tend to have a number of sarongs with matching tops or swim tops and guys throw on their trunks, shorts or a wrap when walking around or going to grab a meal.
 You'll also want some comfortable rubber-soled sandals for getting around during the day as the sidewalks get hot and wet areas can be slippery.
 Don't forget your sunglasses either…maybe an extra pair.